az-cat/HPC-az-gfs/README.md

 Inside of Azure the architecture is simple.
 For the compute cluster use an A9 or H16r/H16mr Virtual Machine Scale Set (VMSS).
 The nodes are automatically deployed in a single placement group and are connected via Infiniband hardware.
 VMSS do not have external or public-ips, so if you are creating a new VNET when you create your HPC cluster you will also need to add a 'jumpbox' this box is not the cluster headnode or rank 0, it is simply a way to access your VMSS.
 A small VM SKU will suffice.

 #### Storage Architecture
 There are four different types of storage that will be used for this HPC cluster.
-Physically Attached Storage as a *burst buffer*
+- Physically Attached Storage as a *burst buffer*, located at /mnt/resource on each node
-NFS Share from the jumpbox
+- NFS Share from the jumpbox, created in the hn-setup script here: [hn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/script/hn-setup_gfs.sh#L58-L72)
-GFS Share from the storage cluster
+- GFS Share from the storage cluster, created using Batch Shipyard, [link](http://batch-shipyard.readthedocs.io/en/latest/65-batch-shipyard-remote-fs/), here in [create_cluster.sh](https://github.com/tanewill/azhpc_gfs/blob/master/create_cluster.sh#L34-L39)
-Azure Files share on the jumpbox
+- Azure Files share mounted to the jumpbox, the size can be altered by increasing the quota here: [create_cluster.sh](https://github.com/tanewill/azhpc_gfs/blob/master/create_cluster.sh#L66)

 ### Tools
 Create Cluster script